anchpop/wise_mans_haskell/book.md

 The second law is that `m >>= pure` should be equivalent to `m`.
 This is because `>>=` is responsible for unwrapping `m` and passing it to the function on the right (in this case `pure`).
 Then `pure` wraps it right back up.
 This means they should undo each other the other way, too.

 The third law is that `(m >>= f) >>= g` should be equivalent to `m >>= (\x -> f x >>= g)`.
 What it's basically saying is that monads should be associative - the parentheses shouldn't really matter!marginnote(This might remind you of monoids, and that's because monads and monoids are closely related in category theory.
-If you're interested in how exactly, I recommend reading [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).).
+If you're interested in how exactly, read [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).).

 # More Monads